Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference

 \subsection{A Comparison of Surrogate Model Accuracy via Equatorial Plane Streamlines}

 Given the two surrogate models of MAS, namely HUX (a reduced-physics approximation) and sOpInf (a data-driven ROM trained on MAS), we are interested in comparing their accuracy as surrogates of MAS.
 We do so by drawing the equatorial streamlines for each model.
 The streamlines of a flow field are curves that are tangential to the local velocity vector.
 In Figure~\ref{fig:MHD-HUX-ROM-Streamlines}(\subref{fig:MAS-streamlines}-\subref{fig:sOpInf-streamlines}), the streamlines are mapped from the inner-heliosphere at $0.14 \text{AU}$ to $1.1 \text{AU}$.
 The shape of the streamlines depends on the velocity field, such that the fast solar wind results in less tightly wound lines than the slow solar wind.
 At regions where the streamlines interact, a \textit{compression wave} is formed, whereas, at regions where the streamlines are distant there is a \textit{rarefaction wave}.
 At these regions of compression and rarefaction, the solar wind streams go through substantial changes in density and flow speed~\cite{kivelson_russell_1995}.
 For a better understanding of the mapped streamline accuracy, Figure~\ref{fig:MHD-HUX-ROM-Streamlines}(\subref{fig:HUX-vs-MAS-streamlines}-\subref{fig:sOpInf-vs-MAS-streamlines}) presents a histogram of the mapped streamlines longitude difference at $1.1 \text{AU}$ along with plotting the cumulative distribution function (CDF) in Figure~\ref{fig:CDF-streamlines} of the streamlines longitude difference at $1.1 \text{AU}$ for each surrogate model: HUX and sOpInf.
 The MAS in comparison to HUX and sOpInf trained on MAS mean/median/maximum and standard deviation (SD) of the streamline longitude error are presented in Table~\ref{tab:mapped-streamline-error}.
-The streamline mean longitude absolute error at $1.1$AU of the HUX model are a factor of 21 larger than the ones associated with sOpInf.
+The streamline mean longitude absolute error at $1.1\text{AU}$ of the HUX model is a factor of $12$ larger than the ones associated with sOpInf.
 The numerical results show that the sOpInf model is a more accurate approximation of the MAS model in comparison to the reduced-physics HUX model.
 Moreover, the sOpInf framework can account for the solar wind dynamics in three-dimensional space, whereas HUX is strictly two-dimensional.